Blenheim, Leeds

 Blenheim is a small area of inner-city Leeds, West Yorkshire, England.
-It is situated north of the city centre between Little London, Lovell Park and Woodhouse and is generally made of early 20th century terraced housing.
-Blenheim falls within the Hyde Park and Woodhouse ward of Leeds City Council.
+It is situated north of the city centre between Little London, Lovell Park and Woodhouse and is generally made up of early 20th century terraced housing.
+Blenheim falls within the Little London and Woodhouse ward of Leeds City Council.

 The Georgian/Victorian Blenheim Square is a Conservation Area.